-MBN consists of two television networks (Alhurra and Alhurra-Iraq); Radio Sawa; Afia Darfur; Alhurra.com; RadioSawa.com; Irfaasawtak.com and various social media platforms.
-The networks broadcast news and information from their headquarters in Northern Virginia, along with bureaus in Cairo, Dubai, Jerusalem, Beirut, Erbil, Rabat, Baghdad, and Washington, DC.
+MBN consists of two television networks (Alhurra and Alhurra-Iraq); Radio Sawa; Afia Darfur; Alhurra.com; RadioSawa.com; Irfaasawtak.com; Maghreb Voices and various social media platforms.
+The networks broadcast news and information from their headquarters in Northern Virginia, along with bureaus in Cairo, Dubai, Jerusalem, Beirut, Erbil, Rabat, Baghdad, and Washington, D.C.
 MBN has correspondents throughout the Middle East and North Africa.
 MBN’s networks provide an undistorted line of communication with the people of the Middle East and North Africa.

 Alhurra is a 24/7 Arabic-language television network that provides news and analysis to more than 17 million viewers each week.
 Its in-depth discussion programs provide points of view from throughout the region and the U.S.